 Common IT Careers

 Depending on an organization’s size and industry, IT departments can require a variety of IT roles.
-Below are some of the most common job titles for which BS in IT graduates will be prepared.
+However, here are some of the most common job titles for IT bachelor’s degree graduates according to our analysis of job postings data.

 IT project managers specialize in shepherding IT, hardware, or software projects from conception to completion.
 They spend much of their time managing budgets, schedules, and resources.
 Depending on the organization and the individual project, these individuals may perform technical work or may solely perform a project management role.
 IT project managers often hold an undergraduate degree in information technology and a master’s degree in project management.